thoth-station/license-solver/CONTRIBUTING.md

 ### Documentation

-If you want to update documentation, [README.md](README.md) is the file you're looking for.
+If you want to update documentation, [README.rst](README.rst) is the file you're looking for.

 ### How to contribute code to Thoth-Station